Arizona Other Subtractions From Income

 - You made your gift to a charitable organization located in Arizona that is exempt from Arizona income tax.

-Beginning with 2012, the subtraction is the larger of the wholesale market price or the most recent sale price for the contributed crop.
+- The subtraction is the larger of the wholesale market price or the most recent sale price for the contributed crop.
 The amount of the subtraction cannot include any amount deducted pursuant to IRC 170 with respect to crop contribution that exceeds the cost of producing the contributed crop.

 Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year

 With respect to property that is sold or otherwise disposed of during the taxable year by a taxpayer who has complied with the requirement to add back all depreciation with respect to that property on tax returns for all taxable years beginning from and after December 31, 1999, enter the amount of depreciation that has been allowed pursuant to I.R.C. § 167(a) to the extent that the amount has not already reduced Arizona taxable income in the current or prior years.
-Note: The practical effect of this is to allow a subtraction subtraction for the difference in basis for any asset for which bonus depreciation has been claimed on the federal return.
+Note: The practical effect of this is to allow a subtraction for the difference in basis for any asset for which bonus depreciation has been claimed on the federal return.

 Contributions to 529 College Savings Plans